 The Planning Together Panel also did some early thinking with the stakeholders and practitioners on a framework to define the types of decisions the Charter will apply to and performance measures for the principles.

-The Panel provided their report to the draft Charter (PDF, 428 KB) to the State Planning Commission following the second weekend workshop.
+The Panel provided their report to the State Planning Commission following the second weekend workshop.

 |DemocracyCo engaged to develop methodology.|